yixianOu/langchain-course/README.md

-# Agents Course
+# LangChain Course

-Welcome to the agents course by Aurelio AI!
+Welcome to the LangChain course by Aurelio AI!

 ## Getting Started

 ### Python Environment (IMPORTANT)

-Each chapter of the course is contained within it's own directory.
-Each of those includes everything you need to install an exact duplicate Python environment as used during the course creation.
+This course repo contains everything you need to install an exact duplicate Python environment as used during the course creation.

 #### Installing Python Venvs

-These packages are managed using the [uv](https://github.com/astral-sh/uv) package manager, and so we must install `uv` as a prerequisite for the course.
+The Python packages are managed using the [uv](https://github.com/astral-sh/uv) package manager, and so we must install `uv` as a prerequisite for the course.
 We do so by following the [installation guide](https://docs.astral.sh/uv/#getting-started).
 For Mac users, as of 22 Oct 2024 enter the following in your terminal:

 ```
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

-Once `uv` is installed and available in your terminal you can navigate to your chosen chapter directory and execute:
+Once `uv` is installed and available in your terminal you can navigate to the course root directory and execute:

 ```
-cd example-chapter
 uv python install 3.12.7
 uv venv --python 3.12.7
 uv sync